 A feeling of "going through the motions" is a telltale sign of languishing.
 As Carmichael notes, this can even look like having no specific goals set or no challenges to face.
 "You're just kind drifting through on a day-to-day-type of level," she explains.
 "But human beings are kind of wired to have challenges [with] a natural, healthy need to be growing rather than languishing."

 As Carmichael explains, low self-worth and languishing can become a cyclical problem.
 People who are languishing can start to "almost embrace an attitude about their life that isn't focused on growth or worth, or even good self-care," she says.
 "So then you're starting to behaviorally degrade your sense of self-worth."
-That behavioral degradation can look like struggling with basic tasks.
+That behavioral degradation can look like struggling with basic tasks, which brings us to our next point.

 Struggling with basic tasks